 By the first feature, the discourses (and their corresponding discourse worldviews) can be real and virtual.
-The first include domestic, economic and sociopolitical discourses, the second - philosophical, scientific and aesthetic ones.
+The first include domestic, economic and socio-political discourses, the second - philosophical, scientific and aesthetic ones.

 By the second feature, they can be divided into rational (objective) and emotional (subjective) ones.
 The first include economic and scientific, the second - socio-political and aesthetic.
 Domestic and philosophical discourses in this respect are mixed in nature: the part of everyday discourse related to the provision of well-being can be conditionally attributed to the rational discourse, and the part related to the provision of security - to the emotional one.
 The part of the philosophical discourse in which the problems of sense are conditioned can be conditionally attributed to the rational discourse, and the part, at the center of which are worldview values, - to the emotional one.
 But it is the everyday and worldview pictures that are the nucleus that underpins the experience of each individual and on which all other specific discourse pictures of the world are added in layers.
-Herewith the practical and ideological pictures of the world are the derivatives of the everyday one and cognitive and artistic ones - of the worldview picture.
+Herewith the practical and ideological pictures of the world with picture.
 This does not mean that the core of the human view of the world is an invariable immanent entity.
 It is constantly changing both under the influence of everyday and philosophical discourses and the derived discourses - the economic, scientific, socio-political and aesthetic ones.
 Thus, the discourse pictures of the world, although united in one system of linguosemiotic experience, do not merge into one homogeneous whole.
 They complement each other, creating transitional mixed discourse spaces (such as, for example, educational, administrative, legal, religious, media, sports, technical, popular scientific and a lot of subcultural discourses).